-You have the right to receive a “Good Faith Estimate” explaining how much your therapy will cost.
+You have the right to receive a good faith estimate explaining how much your therapy will cost.

-Under the law, mental health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the bill for their services.
+Under federal law, mental health care providers must give patients who don’t have insurance or who are not using insurance an estimate of the total expected cost of any nonemergency services.

-You may ask Guiding Insight, LLC to give you a Good Faith Estimate in writing at least 1 business day before your service.
+You may ask Guiding Insight, LLC to give you a good faith estimate in writing, which will be provided at least one business day before your service.

-If you receive a bill that is at least $400 more than your Good Faith Estimate, you can dispute the bill.
+If you receive a bill that is at least $400 more than your good faith estimate, you can dispute the bill.